HITECHCRIME/HC_SG33_Network_Bliss/README.md

 [VERSE 1]
-omnipresent subject, no criminal ties, go ahead (?) no intentions (?) gouge my eyes, gouge my heart, let me die let me run for the night, let me show the sparks see your object shine, access or no access ain't no try
+omnipresent subject, no criminal ties, go ahead (?) no intentions (?) gouge my eyes, gouge my heart, let me die let me run for the night, let me show (see) the sparks see your object shine, access or no access ain't no try

 subliminal lies, check the time in my mind